OCA/hr-expense/hr_expense_widget_o2m/readme/DESCRIPTION.rst

 This can be confusing for some user, and might not be suitable for some use case.

-With this module, user have option to directly add new lines on expense report (one2many widget).
+With this module, While directly adding new lines on expense report (one2many widget).